Mexican or Hawaiian Papaya

 • Common Name: Mexican or Hawaiian Papaya

-• Critters or Pests: Aphids, papaya fruit fly, two-spotted spider mite, papaya white fly
+• Critters: Aphids, papaya fruit fly, two-spotted spider mite, papaya white fly

 • Family: Caricaceae